oVirt/ovirt-site/source/feature/engine/hostdev-passthrough.html.md

 *   Name: [ Martin Betak](User:Martin Betak)
 *   Email: <mbetak@redhat.com>

-### Current status
+### Current Status

 *   Last updated date: Wed Apr 8 2015

 ### Terminology

-*   SR-IOV - Single Root I/O Virtualization - technology that allows single device to expose multiple endpoints that can be passed to VMs
+*   SR-IOV[1] - Single Root I/O Virtualization - technology that allows single device to expose multiple endpoints that can be passed to VMs
 *   PF - Physical Function - refers to a physical device (possibly supporting SR-IOV)
 *   VF - Virtual Function - virtual function exposed by SR-IOV capable device
 *   IOMMU group - unit of isolation created by the kernel IOMMU driver.
 Each IOMMU group is isolated from other IOMMU groups with respect to DMA.
 For our purposes, IOMMU groups are a set of PCI devices which may span multiple PCI buses.
-*   VFIO - Virtual Function I/O - virtualization device driver, replacement of the pci-stub driver
+*   VFIO[2] - Virtual Function I/O - virtualization device driver, replacement of the pci-stub driver

-### Host requirements
+### Host Requirements

 *   hardware IOMMU support (AMD-Vi, Intel VT-d enabled in BIOS)
 *   enabled IOMMU support (intel_iommu=on for Intel, amd_iommu=on for AMD in kernel cmdline)
 *   SR-IOV: SR-IOV capable hardware in bus with enough bandwidth to accomodate VFs
 *   RHEL7 or newer (kernel >= 3.6)

-#### GPU passthrough
+#### GPU Passthrough

-The device shouldn't have any host driver attached to it to avoid issues with the host driver unbinding and re-binding to the device.
+The device shouldn't have any host driver attached to it to avoid issues with the host driver unbinding and re-binding to the device[3].
 One of the options for this is pci-stub:

 First determine PCI vendor and device ids that need to be bound to pci-stub.
 This can be done by using lspci from pciutils package.